AriFordsham/GHCWiki/git-for-darcs-users.md

 where `origin` is the name of your default remote branch.
 (You can name it as you like, but certain Git commands will use `origin` as the default if no argument is specified.)

 XXX: will this pull into the current branch, or always into master?
+(Websites suggest always into master, so you likely need to follow `git pull` with `git rebase <branch-name>`)

 Like in Darcs, you may get conflicts.
 To resolve conflicts, edit the conflicting file, `git add` it, and `git commit` it.